So there’s these headlines screaming like your head isn’t aching loud enough just yet.

 You don’t overcome your brokenness to have God’s love.

-And there on a side road at the end of April, I suddenly feel like don’t have anywhere to go if it’s not on this road.
+And there on a side road in the middle of May, I suddenly feel like don’t have anywhere to go if it’s not on this road.

 Like I’m laid low and broken open to receive —

 His no condemnation is the seed of all my transformation.